15 January - 18 February 2020

 For upcoming calls over the next few years, the following areas will apply:

-- 2021 (starting 2022): Mathematical sciences, computer sciences, signals and systems, technical mechanics, medical technology
+- 2021 (entry 2022): Mathematical sciences, computer sciences, signals and systems, mechanical engineering, and medical engineering.

-- 2022 (starting 2023): Analytical, physical and theoretical chemistry, organic and inorganic chemistry, biochemistry and structural biology, cell and molecular biology, bioprocess engineering, chemical engineering and environmental engineering.
+- 2022 (entry 2023): Analytical, physical and theoretical chemistry, organic and inorganic chemistry, biochemistry and structural biology, cellular and molecular biology, bioprocess engineering, chemical engineering and environmental engineering.

 When the application is registered and signed in Prisma (see below), the HEI and the nominated department undertake to be responsible for the local hosting and all practical arrangements associated with the visiting professor’s visit to Sweden, if the visiting professorship is awarded.